|New York State Vaccination Hotline for |

 If you develop these symptoms please call your primary care provider before seeking treatment in person, and tell them about your travel and your symptoms.
 They will give you instructions on how to get care without exposing others.
 A provider will talk to you on the telephone, give advice for caring for yourself at home or pave the way to a full coronavirus workup.

-The CDC believes at this time that symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
+The CDC states that symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
 For a complete list of COVID-19 symptoms, click here.